 Rattling…

 A rattling or banging sound can indicate a component in your furnace has come loose.
 Unfortunately, without inspecting the unit there is no way to tell which part is no longer secure.
 Ignoring the sound can lead to the malfunction getting worse, meaning the rattling will grow louder, and the loose component will completely disconnect.
-If this happens, turn your furnace off immediately, and contact a HVAC specialist.
-Having your system inspected before the rattling or banging increases in volume is crucial when it comes to saving your furnace from a serious breakdown, and keeping your repair cost manageable!
+If this happens, turn your furnace off immediately, and contact an HVAC specialist.
+Having your system inspected before the rattling or banging increases in volume is crucial when it comes to saving your furnace from a serious breakdown and keeping your repair cost manageable!

 Squealing…

 A furnace that squeals points to a blower motor that lacks proper lubricant between its moving parts.
 The friction created as the components in the motor rub together produces the unfortunate noise.
-During a yearly inspection, a HVAC technician examines the blower motor to ensure it has enough oil, and if it doesn’t, they add the needed amount.
+During a yearly inspection, an HVAC technician examines the blower motor to ensure it has enough oil, and if it doesn’t, they add the needed amount.
 If you didn’t get your furnace serviced before the heating season started, and your unit is squealing, it’s time to give us a call.

 Clicking…